The Fatal Love-Spot

 from the hills and vales of Meath

-while champions left the sword-blade in the sheath.
+while champions left their sword's blade in the sheath.

 to the Fianna's chief whose power